themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## Conclusion

 - Backbone.js is not a complete application structure framework, thus many details are left for the developer.
-- In order to avoid problems and keep up with the good practices, frameworks as Marionette.js and Epoxy.js are very handy.
+- In order to avoid problems and keep up with the good practices, *Marionette.js* comes very handy.
+- Data binding can be made easy with *Epoxy.js*.
+- *React.js* can greatly optimize the View layer on CPU-intensive apps.
-- Mocking async calls with Sinon.JS provides a solid way to test Backbone.js integration.
+- Mocking async calls with *Sinon.JS* provides a solid way to test Backbone.js integration.

 ---